tibs/open-source-reminiscence/notes.rst

 reassemble them and then build the result, or write a letter to someone and get a magnetic tape back in the post.

+I come from a time when we expected to pay for the operating system, probably for the compiler (maybe it was bundled with the OS) and maybe an editor, and indeed quite possibly for other things, too.

+It seemed very odd, and rather unfair, to me when companies started to *assume* that major components that they depended on, in particular the operating system (Linux) were going to be free.
+They seemed to develop a strange sort of entitlement, a resentment of the idea that they might even need to pay for support.
+This seems off to me - a wish to have (considerable commercial) value for no (apparent) cost.

+NB: Aiven, OSPO, ``#extrospectiveOSPO``

 ---------

 Where are we going to define "open source" as starting, for the purposes of